maxfrischknecht/Digital-Design-Practice-Workshop/README.md

 - Download and install of [Sketch](https://www.sketch.com/)
 - Introduction to Sketch and the provided template
-- Rest of afternoon individual work on website (concept and design)
+- Rest of afternoon individual work on website (concept, content and design)

 ### Wednesday, 19.02.20

 _08:30 – 16:30, Individual Work and Coaching_

-- Individual work on website (concept and design)
+- Individual work on website (concept, content and design)
 - Individual coaching as needed (afternoon)
 - Each student chooses one website development option